Nathane77/bank/README.md

 ## **Main function of the project**

-This function is made to transfer money from one account to another, first it checks if the account **giving** the money has **less** then the transfered amount, if he doesn't it will show a message saying "you don't have enough fund to make a transfer".
+This function is made to transfer money from one account to another, first it checks if the account **giving** the money has **less** then the transfered amount, if he does it will show a message saying "you don't have enough fund to make a transfer".
 ```php
     public function transfer($transfer,$given){
     if($this->solde < $transfer){